When do you accept applications?

-After you are preliminary accepted to QVS in one of our five cities, you will rank your top work site placements in that location.
+After you are preliminarily accepted to QVS in one of our five cities, you will rank your top work site placements in that location.
 You will then have the opportunity to interview directly with two or three of them.
+We then ask for feedback from those interviews from both applicants and sites, and engage in a matching process from there.
 Assuming you interview well and are accepted by one of these organizations, you will be asked to commit to QVS for the full 11-months.

 What do you mean by “service?”

 We know that the word “service” can bring to mind negative associations with charity or paternalism.
 This is not what QVS means by service.
 QVS partners with agencies and organizations that offer direct support to marginalized individuals and communities or which strive to transform unjust systems through support and advocacy.
 QVS does not invent service projects for you but rather partners with long standing community based organizations.
 Through partnering with QVS, these organizations are able to increase their capacity to do work they may not have been able to do without the extra help.

 QVS seeks to facilitate a deeper understanding of underlying structural oppression through meaningful work involving learning & growth.
 You will have direct experience of answering that of God in others through real relationships with real people.
 When your experience falls short of this ideal, QVS will offer resources for reflection on your experience to equip you to engage in better ways as you move forward.